ABC Forest Hill

 11-21 London Road,

-It opened on 11th February 1929 with John Gilbert in “Man Woman and Sin”.
+It opened on 11th February 1929 with John Gilbert in “Man, Woman and Sin”.
 As the cinema was designed for silent movies, sound equipment had to be installed soon after opening.
-It originally had a Compton 2Manual/8Ranks theatre organ which was opened by Edgar Peto.
-There was also a cafe for the convenience of patrons.
+It originally had a Compton 2Manual/8Ranks theatre organ which was opened by organist Edgar Peto.
+There was also a cafĂ© for the convenience of patrons.
 The stage was 22 feet deep and with three dressing rooms it allowed for variety shows to be staged.

 It was taken over by Associated British Cinemas(ABC) from July 1933 and they operated it for the remainder of its cinematic life.

 It was re-named ABC in December 1968 and closed on 13th October 1973 with Gene Hackman in “Scarecrow” and Gary Grimes in “Class of ‘44”.
-The building stood empty for several years until it was leased to Mecca Ltd and opened as a Mecca Bingo Club on 23rd February 1978.
-Bingo ceased in December 1996 and the building again stood empty and unused.
+The building stood empty for several years until it was leased to Mecca Ltd. and opened as a Mecca Bingo Club on 23rd February 1978.
+Last operated as a Jasmine Bingo Club, bingo ceased in December 1996 when the Jasmine chain were made bankrupt.
+The building again stood empty and unused.

 The Capitol is a Grade II Listed building.